-2. Complaint
+B. Complaint

-- a.
-When the campus Deputy Sexual Misconduct and Title IX Coordinator ("Coordinator") receives a report alleging that a student or employee has engaged in sexual misconduct, and a Complainant can be identified, the Coordinator (or designee) will reach out to the Complainant and offer supportive measures and information about campus complaint procedures. - b.
+- 1. When the campus Deputy Sexual Misconduct & Title IX Coordinator ("Coordinator") receives a report alleging that a student or employee has engaged in sexual misconduct, and a Complainant can be identified, the Coordinator (or designee) will reach out to the Complainant and offer supportive measures and information about campus complaint procedures. - 2.
 The Coordinator will determine if the Complainant would like to submit a formal written complaint.
-If the Complainant does not wish to submit a formal written complaint, the Coordinator will assess this as a request for no university action (see Requests for No-University Action) and, if necessary and appropriate, may choose to be the named Complainant.
-If the neither the Complainant nor the Coordinator chooses to submit a formal written complaint, the allegations must not be heard under Title IX Complaint Resolution Procedures, but may be reviewed under other university procedures.

-- c.
-If a formal written complaint has been submitted and signed by Complainant, the Coordinator will determine if the complaint meets the following criteria to proceed with the Title IX Complaint Resolution Procedures: - 1.
-At the time the formal written complaint is submitted and signed, the Complainant is a current IU student, employee, or is currently attempting to participate in an IU program or activity; - 2.
-The behavior alleged occurred as part of an IU program or activity; and - 3.
-The behavior alleged occurred against a individual in the United States. - d.
-If these criteria are not met either initially or as determined later in the process, or if the Complainant withdraws their complaint, the complaint must be dismissed under the Title IX Complaint Resolution Procedures; however, the allegations may be assessed under the University Complaint Resolution Procedures or other procedures. - e.
-Based on the allegations in the formal written complaint, the initial inquiry, and meeting with the Complainant, the Coordinator will also determine if the allegations fall into at least one of the following categories: - 1.
-The allegations include sexual assault, and/or dating violence, and/or domestic violence, and/or stalking; - 2.
-The allegations include quid pro quo sexual harassment; - 3.
-The allegations include sexual harassment that, if true, would be pervasive and severe and objectively offensive. - f.
+If the Complainant does not wish to submit a formal written complaint, the Coordinator will assess this as a request for no university action (see Request for No University Action) and, if necessary and appropriate, may choose to be the named Complainant.
+If the neither the Complainant nor the Coordinator chooses to submit a formal written complaint, the allegations must not be heard under Title IX Complaint Resolution Procedures, but may be reviewed under other university procedures. - 3.
+If a formal written complaint has been submitted and signed by Complainant, the Coordinator will determine if the complaint meets the following criteria to proceed with the Title IX Complaint Resolution Procedures: - a.
+At the time the formal written complaint is submitted and signed, the Complainant is a current IU student, employee, or is currently attempting to participate in an IU program or activity; - b.
+The behavior alleged occurred as part of an IU program or activity; and - c.
+The behavior alleged occurred against a individual in the United States. - 4.
+If these criteria are not met either initially or as determined later in the process, or if the Complainant withdraws their complaint, the complaint must be dismissed under the Title IX Complaint Resolution Procedures; however, the allegations may be assessed under the University Complaint Resolution Procedures or other procedures. - 5.
+Based on the allegations in the formal written complaint, the initial inquiry, and meeting with the Complainant, the Coordinator will also determine if the allegations fall into at least one of the following categories: - a.
+The allegations include sexual assault, and/or dating violence, and/or domestic violence, and/ or stalking; - b.
+The allegations include quid pro quo sexual harassment; - c.
+The allegations include sexual harassment that, if true, would be pervasive and severe and objectively offensive. - 6.
 If the allegations do not fall into any of the above categories, the complaint will be dismissed under the Title IX Complaint Resolution Procedures.
 In that event, the complaint may be investigated under University Complaint Resolution Procedures or other procedures if applicable.
-If the allegations include behavior in one or more of the above categories, or if the Coordinator needs more information to make this determination, then the complaint may proceed to the investigation stage under Title IX Complaint Resolution Procedures. - g.
-In the event the complaint is dismissed under Title IX Complaint Resolution Procedures at any point, once notice of Title IX dismissal is given to the parties, either party may appeal that decision to the designated official.
-If the Coordinator chooses not to proceed with the complaint under any university procedures, once notice is given to the parties, either party may appeal that decision to the designated official on the following bases: - 1.
-Procedural irregularity that affected the outcome; - 2.
-New evidence that was not reasonably available at time determination of dismissal was made, that reasonably could have affected the determination; and/or - 3.
-The Title IX Coordinator(s), Investigator, or other official designated to make the determination of dismissal, had a conflict of interest or bias for or against the party(ies) that affected their determination. - h.
-When allegations implicate both University and Title IX Complaint Resolution Procedures, as well as other policies and procedures, the investigation may proceed under the Title IX Complaint Resolution Procedures and include charges under other processes within this policy or other university procedures.
+If the allegations include behavior in one or more of the above categories, or if the Coordinator needs more information to make this determination, then the complaint may proceed to the investigation stage under Title IX